Reviews You Can Rely On

 Our Verdict

 While the TOZO T10 earbuds may seem like a great value on paper, they fall short in practice.
 There are far better options available among the top-ranked earbuds tested.
-A bass-heavy mix means that some pop and hip-hop tracks sound big and energetic, while country and Americana can sound overwhelmed at times.
+A bass-heavy mix means that some pop and hip-hop tracks sound big and energetic, while country and Americana can sometimes sound overwhelmed.
 A cluttered app offers minimal adjustment, and the earbuds' awkward fit makes them difficult to wear for even an hour at a time.
 Their best qualities are surprisingly strong passive noise isolation and solid voice clarity on phone calls.
-With better-performing options in the lineup that cost even less, these buds are hard to recommend unless you find them at a deep discount.
+With better-performing options in the lineup that cost less, these buds are hard to recommend unless you find them at a deep discount.

 REASONS TO BUY